umass-cs-377/377_progenv/README.md

 look inside.
 You should see the `hello.txt` file.
 Voila, your VM environment is now ready for this course!

+# Cheatsheets

+We have provided a number of "cheatsheets" in the `docs` folder that you are welcome to use.
+They may be helpful when you begin learning one of the editors below.

 # Programming Editors

 We highly recommend that you learn one of the following editors for